-April, 2012: The PMA won its lawsuit against the State of Illinois (an appeal is pending).
+April, 2012: The PMA won its lawsuit against the State of Illinois.
 The judge ruled that the state’s Affiliate Nexus Tax law was unconstitutional and that it violated the Internet Tax Freedom Act.
-We are awaiting a final ruling from the Illinois State Supreme Court.

 - Marketplace Fairness Act and MFA Q&A

 - PMA Written Testimony Senate Finance Committee Hearing, April 2012